ChainSafe/game-docs-v2/docs/v2.5/15_ramp.md

 ## Ramp sample scene

-Once logged in you'll be presented with our famous sample scene page which you'll notice has a new area to showcase ramp functionality.
+Once logged in you'll be presented with our famous sample scene page, which you'll notice has a new area to showcase Ramp functionality.
 As these are testnet tokens please feel free to click around to see the functionality of the 3 functions mentioned above.

 ![](v2Assets/RampSample.png)